The Savings and Loan Scandal and Public Accounting

-Even if the bank could not find a bona fide buyer, it was supposed to write down the property to fair market value on the books, taking the loss on its financial statements.
+Even if the bank could not find a bona fide buyer, it was supposed to write down the property to fair market value on the books and take the loss on its financial statements.
 The S&L industry, however, was in dire straits.
-Reporting a loss on the deal would not look good, and might get bank regulators, auditors and others asking questions.
+Reporting a loss on the deal would not look good, and might get bank regulators, auditors, and others asking questions.
 Here is what the bank did to hide its loss.
 Another developer showed up, with similar delusions of grandeur and an equally pitiful pipedream, except his was twice as large.
 He wanted a $6 million construction loan.
-The bank hired an appraiser to concoct the appraisal for the original empty strip mall that valued it at $5 million, even higher than the original pie-in-the-sky price tag that the original developer dreamed up.
+The bank hired an appraiser to make the appraisal for the original empty strip mall that valued it at $5 million, even higher than the original pie-in-the-sky price tag that the original developer dreamed up.
 The MAI appraiser would appraise it for whatever number the bank wanted.
 The bank would tell the second developer that it would loan him the $6 million if he would buy the empty strip mall for $5 million.
 The bank would loan the developer the money to make the down payment on the empty strip mall, and the first two years of loan payments.
-The developer never got his hands on that money, but the bank held it in escrow, taking the money out of the account to make the down payment and loan payments.
+The developer never got his hands on that money, but the bank held it in escrow and took the money out of the account to make the down payment and loan payments.

 When the bank made the $6 million construction loan to the second developer, and played internal accounting games to concoct the “sale” of the first strip mall, instead of recording the $1 million loss, it recorded a $2 million gain, had a new performing loan on the first strip mall, and the loan was guaranteed to have loan payments made on it for two years.
 Here is a chart to show how the bank hid the loss.